 Comparison with competitors

 Chainlink differs from Band protocol in terms of operations.
 Band protocol allows DApp operators to access its data through its smart contract data feeds instead of Chainlink’s off-chain oracles.
-Other interesting oracle service providers are Witnet, API3, and WINKlink.
+Other interesting oracle service providers include Witnet, API3, and WINKlink.

 Tokenomics